Harry Batt: Episode 1

 Episode 1 was aired on BBC One - Friday, 12 January 2007 at 5:00pm (GMT) and then Repeated - CBBC Channel - Saturday, 13 January 2007 at 6:30pm (GMT).
 It shows DI Harry Batt attempting to stop a spate of illegal sofa bouncing.

-Cameo appearance in The Legend of Dick and Dom
+Subsequent appearances

 Harry Batt appeared with another Geordie copper (played by Dave Chapman) in The Legend of Dick and Dom episode 'The Mists of Time' when Princes Dick and Dom find themselves in modern-day Sluff (Slough).
 Harry Batt is hypnotised by Mannitol into thinking he is a showgirl, He also reprised a similar role in a later episode where he plays Sheriff Harold Batt who arrests the main characters before trying to intercept their evil clones during the "Fairest Fairy Fayre".

-Harry Batt also returned to CBBC to celebrate the anniversary of Dick and Dom in da Bungalow alongside Dick and Dom.
+Harry Batt briefly appeared on the CBBC channel to celebrate the anniversary of Dick and Dom in da Bungalow alongside Dick and Dom.